-Alterations, Sewing Classes for Kids, Pre-Loved Clothing and Gifts for Sale
+Alterations, Sewing Classes for Kids and Pre-Loved Clothing for Sale

 meet the team

 Karen has been sewing for as long as she can remember and her professional career has always included a needle and thread in some form or another.
 Before moving to the UK in 2013 she worked as a sample maker for a bespoke clothing label in Atlanta GA, co-founded “Fiber and Fun Summer Sewing Camp” for teens and created her own range of one of a kind accessories from vintage and upcycled materials which she sold online and at Art Festivals in the Southeastern United States.
 Karen opened Stitchworks in 2017 to provide Woodbridge with a high quality alterations studio and to spread the love and art of sewing to the next generation of kids.